dharmarajrdr/Flixify/README.md

 Whether you're fixing bugs, improving the UI/UX, or adding new features — your contributions are appreciated!

 Feel free to reach out by opening a GitHub issue if you have any questions or ideas.

+---

+### 🤝 Acknowledgments

+Special thanks to all contributors and supporters.
+Let's make collaboration better together!

+---

+❤️ Thank you for checking out Flixify!
+We hope you find it helpful and engaging.